Get Involved Today

 Tuesdays @ Lunch

-Participate in opportunities to perform and get involved in drama with a fun group of students
+In Drama Club, students participate in opportunities to perform and get involved in drama with a fun group of students.

 Tuesdays and Thursdays After School